discordjs/guide/guide/creating-your-bot/command-handling.md

 └── package.json
 ```

-Create a new folder named `commands`, and inside of it, create 3 files for your 3 commands:
+Create a new folder named `commands`, which is where you'll store all of your command files.
+Inside the `commands` folder, create a `ping.js` file.

 ```:no-line-numbers {3-6}
 discord-bot/
 ├── node_modules
 ├── commands
-│   ├── ping.js
-│ 	├── server.js
-│   └── user.js
+│   └── ping.js
 ├── config.json
 ├── deploy-commands.js
 ├── index.js